-Is Sanjay Dutt Okay?- Fans Express Concern About His Health On Neetu Kapoor's Pic With Him & Rishi
+Is Sanjay Dutt Okay?
+Fans Express Concern About His Health On Neetu Kapoor's Pic With Him & Rishi

 After completing his cancer treatment in New York, Rishi Kapoor is back on his feet and has been catching up with his close friends in the city.
 Recently, Sanjay Dutt dropped by to visit him and Neetu Kapoor at their residence in Mumbai.